VeronikaRuliskova/help/docs/importing_contacts_excel.md

 sidebar_label: Importing contacts CSV/Excel
 ---

-## How do I import contacts via CSV/Excel?
+## How do I import contacts to Address book via CSV/Excel?
 To import contacts to your address book via CSV/Excel:
 1. Go to Address book
 2. Click Import contacts